Soy No More

 “…we observed that…serotonin/prolactin was lowest when aromatase was maximally inhibited…Serotonin correlated best with theoretical aromatase activity and neural conversion of T to E, which in turn would promote neural ER activation.”

-Many of the inflammatory things mentioned above promote the aromatase enzyme – which is responsible for the production of estrogen – and systemic inflammation can change the form of estrogen, so that it remains in the tissue where it accumulates and does the most damage.
+Some of the inflammatory things mentioned above can promote the aromatase enzyme – responsible for a great deal of the production of estrogen – and systemic inflammation can change the form of estrogen, so that it remains in the tissue where it accumulates and does the most damage.

-“…chronic low-grade inflammation is associated with…elevated levels of aromatase, the rate-limiting enzyme in estrogen biosynthesis…This occurs not only in the visceral and subcutaneous fat, but also in the breast fat.”
+“…chronic low-grade inflammation is associated with the activation of NFkB signaling and elevated levels of aromatase, the rate-limiting enzyme in estrogen biosynthesis…This occurs not only in the visceral and subcutaneous fat, but also in the breast fat.”

-The polyunsaturated fatty acids (PUFA) promote tissue storage of estrogen, and more PUFA inside fat cells is likely to encourage aromatase activity, increasing estrogen production inside the cell.
+The polyunsaturated fatty acids (PUFAs) promote tissue storage of estrogen, and more PUFAs inside fat cells is likely to encourage aromatase activity, increasing estrogen production inside the cell.

 “…there existed a positive tissue/plasma gradient for…estrone…and estradiol…tissue and plasma estrogen concentrations were not correlated…fat tissue is an important steroid hormone reservoir…it is the site of active aromatase…”

 “The predominant AA [arachidonic acid] metabolite produced in the COX pathway is prostaglandin E2 (PGE2) which has been shown to be cancer promoting in various tissues…PGE2 has been linked with breast cancer through its capacity to increase mRNA expression and protein levels of aromatase enzyme which converts androgens to estrogen in breast cancer cells…”